 Helping the homeless

-We have provided financial support to the ‘Help 4 The Homeless’ project, which runs soup kitchens and distributes food parcels across the Scottish city.
+We provided financial support to the ‘Help 4 The Homeless’ project, which runs soup kitchens and distributes food parcels across the Scottish city.

 Viral Kindness Scotland

-We helped to launch a national free helpline in Scotland as part of a community project involving around 500 convenience stores to assist with shopping deliveries and to tackle loneliness.
+At the start of the coronavirus pandemic, we launched a national free helpline in Scotland as part of a community project involving around 500 convenience stores to assist with shopping deliveries and to tackle loneliness.

 The service provides a free hub for local groups across Scotland, and is used to make connections between people and organisations.